Increase Red Blood Cells with These Natural Remedies

 - Bell peppers

-To get more Vitamin C (500 mg a day is the recommended dose) and increase red blood cell production, citrus fruits, tomatoes and kiwis are excellent options.
+To get more vitamin C and increase red blood cell production, citrus fruits, tomatoes, and kiwis are excellent options.

 Although an anemic person will probably have less desire to exercise, it is crucial to start, even if only with a light routine (go for a walk, ride a bicycle, swim, etc.).

-As weeks go by, the training can increase in difficulty.
 Don’t forget that exercise is fundamental in the production of red blood cells and in having improved oxygen circulation in your entire body.
+Consult your doctor about this matter and follow their instructions.

 Bad habits make the situation worse.
 If you smoke or consume excessive amounts of alcohol, the health of your blood will deteriorate.
 Smoking and drinking affects the flexibility of blood vessels and hence contribute to unhealthy blood that is unable to circulate appropriately.